2026 Universal Orlando Planning Guide

 If you’re adding on a Universal Orlando visit to your Walt Disney World vacation, the answer to this is easy…whenever you’re visiting Walt Disney World.
 Crowd patterns at Walt Disney World translate pretty similarly to Universal Orlando.

-There are only some exceptions to this, and they’re largely predicated upon special events that are unique to each of the parks.
+There are some exceptions to this, and they’re largely predicated upon special events that are unique to each of the parks.
 For example, Walt Disney World sees its crowds spike due to runDisney events, when its hotels are hosting conventions or youth sporting events, or during EPCOT festivals.
-By contrast, Universal sees its own spikes around Mardi Gras, Halloween Horror Nights, and early December when it plays host to the Pop Warner youth football event.
+By contrast, Universal sees its own spikes around Mardi Gras and Halloween Horror Nights.

 In general, though, the big driver of attendance at both is school breaks.
 In particular, those of Orange County and other counties throughout Florida and the South.
 Of course, both are vacation destinations, so breaks for school districts in the Midwest and Northeast also have a significant impact.
 The obvious times like Spring Break, Easter, Summer, Fall Break, Thanksgiving, Christmas, and New Year’s Eve are all busy.